Palmyra Explorer | Hawaii – Palmyra – Hawaii

 Palmyra is a spectacular place.
 Sea Dragon has visited in 2019 and 2021, and on both visits the general consensus among everyone on board was that we could never go snorkeling anywhere else again, as anything would pale in comparison.

-In 2019 we were the first ecotourism visit to Palmyra since it became a National Wildlife Refuge, and it was extraordinary!
+In 2021 we were the first yacht to visit Palmyra since COVID closed the refuge in 2019, and it was extraordinary!
 We have never been on such a beautiful and healthy reef.
 Almost anywhere else you go will be spoiled for you after this visit.
 This is really something special, and the only way to visit is by sea.
-Palmyra was a US naval base in World War II, the sight of several failed copra plantations, and and the destination of many adventurers and dreamers up through the 90s.
+Palmyra was a US naval base in World War II, the site of several failed copra plantations, and and the destination of many adventurers and dreamers up through the 90s.
 Since then, Palmyra has been jointly managed by the Nature Conservancy and US Fish & Wildlife service, who are doing an amazing job maintaining it as a research station and restoring native Pacific atoll ecosystems to the island.
 This is the trip we are most excited about this year.

 This trip is an RYA Yachtmaster Ocean and IYT MOY Unlimited qualifying voyage – contact us to discuss!

 - Date: March 15 – April 2, 2022